-First, freedom (freedom with a small f) is a hard-bought thing.
+l) Freedom is a hard-bought thing.
 How hard is it for people to buy their freedom?
-I had a student who had come to us from the brave country of Hungary.
+Listen to the rumblings these days from Czechoslovakia.
+They recall the similar struggle a few years ago in Hungary.
+At that time I had a student who had come to us from that brave country, a victim of the Hungarian fight for freedom.
 He had been one of the Freedom Fighters who in those dark days on the streets of Budapest had fought a losing battle, with sticks and stones, against the Soviet tanks.
-And now for a while he had left behind the homeland, the beloved country, but only until that opportune day when he could return and rejoin the cause for freedom.
+And now for awhile he had left behind the homeland, the beloved country, but only until that opportune day when he could return and rejoin the cause for freedom.